 Our Chief Executive Officer and Chief Financial Officer make recommendations to the Compensation Committee regarding base salaries, commission arrangements, bonuses and equity compensation grants for the remainder of our executives.
 Neither the Chief Executive Officer nor the Chief Financial Officer is involved in determining his own compensation.
-The Compensation Committee has discretion to approve, disapprove or modify recommendations made by these executives, and then provides a recommendation regarding compensation of our executive team to the Board for its approval.
+The Compensation Committee has discretion to approve, disapprove or modify recommendations made by these executives.